Dear friends and partners,

 More than 10 years ago, I decided to get involved in supporting students and educators in Connecticut.
 With an introduction from a friend, I visited an alternative high school in Norwalk to ask how I could help and soon found myself volunteering often, getting to know the young people and educators at the school.

 At this school for students let down by the traditional system, the young people I got to know were very smart, with passions that lit them up, and so much potential to succeed.
 But they also had difficult circumstances that caused their lives to be very hard.
-Many had experienced poverty, trauma, and racism.
+Many had experienced poverty and trauma.
 Because of the host of challenges they faced as a result, they needed extra support to get to high school graduation relative to young people who didn’t face these challenges.

 Any of my four sons could have been in the same position as the students at this school, left behind and underestimated, had they faced similar challenges and circumstances.
 I see my sons in young people across Connecticut, and that is why I have such passion to help them.